 Plant life-history evolution

-Especially useful as model organisms are monocarpic (i.e. reproduce once per lifetime) plants, such as Lobelia inflata; plants with rapid generation times such as Spirodela polyrhiza, a member of the duckweed subfamily (Lemnoideae) which are the smallest flowering plants on the planet; and other organisms such as the fungus Neurospora crassa for studies in experimental evolution.
-We are concerned, too, with the genetic mechanisms underlying expression of life-history traits.
+Especially useful as model organisms are monocarpic (i.e. reproduce once per lifetime) plants, such as Lobelia inflata, and plants with rapid generation times such as Spirodela polyrhiza, a member of the duckweed subfamily (Lemnoideae), which are the smallest flowering plants on the planet.
+Although we mostly work with plants, we regularly use other organisms such as the fungi Neurospora crassa and Saccharomyces cerevisiae for studies in experimental evolution.

 Andrew M. Simons, Department of Biology, Carleton University, 1125 Colonel By Drive, Ottawa, ON K1S 5B6, +1-613-520-2600 x3869, email@example.com